herreradelduque/Ironhack-Final-Project---HackDeco/README.md

 # Output  📬

-- The images of the more similar pieces of furniture rendered at FurniTour website.
+- The images of the more similar pieces of furniture rendered at Hackdecó website.

 - Furniture's Price